techidaily/site-win11-tips/source/_posts/brightening-dull-cursors-in-uefi.md

  Secure Boot is a UEFI feature that protects your computer against malware by allowing only trusted system software to run on your computer.
 When enabled, it will perform a cryptographic check during the boot process to verify the integrity of the system image.

  However, if you have Secure Boot enabled, it will likely disable Legacy Boot as well.
-You'll need to[disable Secure Boot in your BIOS utility](https://www.makeuseof.com/tag/disable-secure-uefi-dual-boot/) to fix the issue.
+You'll need to [disable Secure Boot in your BIOS utility](https://www.makeuseof.com/tag/disable-secure-uefi-dual-boot/) to fix the issue.

  The below steps to disable Secure Boot are for an HP Pavilion computer.
 For other systems, refer to your system manual.